lekhrajdinkar/microservice-java/docs/02_springboot/04_security/00_OAuth_2.0.md

 - http-redirection (header :: `location=url-2`, responseCode :: `302`)
 - refer : https://auth0.com/intro-to-iam/what-is-oauth-2
 - Definition : OAuth standard protocol to solve `Delegated Authorization`.
-    > - allow appl(Client) to access resources hosted by other web apps, on behalf of a user/resource-owner.
+    > - allow appl(Client) to access resources hosted by other microservice apps, on behalf of a user/resource-owner.
     > - provides consented access.
     > - restricts actions of what the client app can perform on resources, without sharing user credential.